Fast Exact Matrix Completion: A Unified Optimization Framework for Matrix Completion: A Gradient Descent Algorithm

 The final expression (\ref{simpcalcfinal}) has a matrix multiplication complexity of $O(km_i+k^2m_i+k^3+mk)$, so summing over $n$ samples the total computational complexity of Step \ref{calc_final} is:

 \endproof Using these results we can easily arrive at the following corollary: \begin{cor} The projImpute algorithm terminates in $t_{max}$ number of steps.
-Furthermore, it has complexity \end{cor} \proof The computational complexity follows immediately from Theorem \ref{theo:complexproj} and the fact that Step \ref{calc_cost} and \ref{calc_final} are the only two non-trivial calculation steps in the algorithm. \endproof With this result, we first note that any algorithm that solves (\ref{mainproblem}) and returns the filled matrix $\bm{A}$ must have a complexity of at least $O(nmk+kp)=O(|\Omega|(\frac{k}{\alpha})+kp)$ by the number of degrees of freedom.
-Thus, we can see that projImpute has the additional terms $\left(|\Omega|\left(p+m\alpha k+k^2+\frac{k^3+pk}{m\alpha}\right)\right)$.
-In typical applications $m,n \gg p \gg k$, implying that the most computationally intensive step is the $O(|\Omega|m\alpha k)$ appearing in the cost and gradient calculation step (Step \ref{calc_cost}).
-Thus, in the next section, we would introduce an adaptive stochastic version of projImpute that removes this term in complexity.
+Furthermore, it has complexity \end{cor} \proof The computational complexity follows immediately from Proposition \ref{prop:complexproj}. \endproof Note that with $p\gg k$ sufficiently large, the computational complexity of Step \ref{calc_cost} dominates that of Step \ref{calc_final}.
+In particular, such step scales scales linearly in $m$, $n$, and $p$, which is undesirable when all of these are large, as it is commonly in real-world settings.
+In the next section, we design an algorithm that reduces the computational complexity on Step \ref{calc_cost}.